 - Don’t be too original.
 Some Poles like to be surprised, but it’s safer not to overdo it.
 For instance emulating the behaviour of the main character of Woody Allen’s Sweet and Lowdown, who goes for dates to garbage dumps might not be the best of ideas.
 If you’d like to come up with an activity suggestion, something nice and classy will do, like a culinary workshop or a wine tasting.

 - Receive or offer flowers knowingly.
-If a Polish suitor brings you a bouquet, thank him even if you don’t like flowers.
+If a Polish suitor brings you a bouquet, thank him – even if you don’t like flowers.
 To joke or complain about the gesture would be a fatal mistake.
 If you’re choosing flowers for a Polish woman, avoid the colour yellow.
 Flowers of this shade are often associated with envy and insincerity.
-Roses of other colours should be ok (except maybe black ones, but this is probably a universal rule).
+Roses of other colours should be OK (except maybe black ones, but this is probably a universal rule).

 - Handle paying tactfully.
 Attitudes towards traditional gender roles vary enormously in Poland.
 Some Polish women expect men to pay, some don’t.
 Some Polish men will offer to pay, some won’t.
 If you’d rather not pay, offer once.
 If you’re determined to pay, offer a second time.
 It is basic Polish politeness to refuse the first offer but to accept the second or third offer.

 - Part at the tram/bus stop.
-In the old days the man would be expected to walk his date back home toward the end of the rendezvous.
-Today escorting someone to a public transport stop is considered an acceptable conclusion to a romantic evening.
-So don’t be surprised if your potential sweetheart suggests that, it’s a commonplace practice in contemporary Polish dating.
+In the old days, the man would be expected to walk his date back home toward the end of the rendezvous.
+Today, escorting someone to a public transport stop is considered an acceptable conclusion to a romantic evening.
+So don’t be surprised if your potential sweetheart suggests that – it’s a commonplace practice in contemporary Polish dating.

 - Give your date a ride if you arrived by car.
-In Poland if you come by car to a romantic meeting you’ll be expected to drop off your date at a place of their choice before the two of you go separate ways.
-A driver should therefore have enough time to give his date a lift in the closing stages of the meeting, otherwise he or she may appear unfriendly.
+In Poland, if you come by car to a romantic meeting, you’ll be expected to drop off your date at a place of their choice before the two of you go separate ways.
+A driver should therefore have enough time to give his date a lift in the closing stages of the meeting.
+Otherwise, he or she may appear unfriendly.

 - Stay classy.
-Usually Polish dates end with a kiss on the cheek.
+Usually, Polish dates end with a kiss on the cheek.
 Unless your date was extreme in one way or another, it’s best to stick to this tradition.
 Running off with an awkward wave will be interpreted as a rejection, and aggressive displays of affection will… well, we all know what that looks like.
-Oh, and remember not to give your date two or three kisses on the cheek, that’s for aunts and grandmas.
+Oh, and remember not to give your date two or three kisses on the cheek – that’s for aunts and grandmas.

 Written by Marek Kępa, Autumn 2015